Do I Have a Process Addiction?

 Finding Treatment for Behavioral or Process Addictions

 Left untreated, behavioral addictions can devastate an individual’s home, school, social, financial, and work lives.
 Because process addictions are difficult to overcome alone, treatment with a professional healthcare provider is often warranted.

 Cognitive behavioral therapy, or CBT, is just one treatment for process addictions.
 CBT can help individuals learn how to cope with the negative feelings and thoughts experienced when not engaging in their chosen activity or behavior.
 This form of treatment is highly successful in:

 - Teaching healthy ways to cope with unhealthy impulses

-At Zinnia Healing, our treatment specialists use CBT and other programs to treat the whole person.
+At Zinnia Health, our treatment specialists use CBT and other programs to treat the whole person.
 Everyone is unique, and not every process addiction begins the same.
 If you or someone you love is suffering, behavioral addiction treatment is just a phone call away at (855) 430-9439.